Women in the United Arab Emirates

 According to Human Rights Watch, there is substantial discrimination against women in the United Arab Emirates.
 The status of women has improved over the years.
 UAE performs better on metrics of gender equality than many other states in the Gulf region, and it has been making reforms to protect women's rights and empower women in different sectors.
-Critics describe some of these reforms as window dressing.
+Some critics argue that these reforms have limited impact in practice.

 The Human Rights Watch (HRW) released a report in 2021 confirming that the UAE needs to put more effort into improving women's status in the UAE and achieving progress on women's rights.
 Emirati women live under male guardianship.
 Whereas men can marry multiple women and unilaterally divorce, women are required to obtain a court order to divorce their husband.
 Honor killings can go unpunished, as the victim's family can pardon the murderer.
 Marital rape is not criminalized in the UAE.
 The UAE is a major destination for sex trafficking.

 Female members of the royal family have been subjects of abuse and restrictions by the male royalty.
 On 5 March 2020, a British court ruled that on the balance of probabilities, Sheikh Mohammed, the absolute ruler of Dubai and the prime minister of the UAE, had abducted two of his daughters, Shamsa and Latifa, and had threatened his former wife, the Jordanian princess Haya bint Hussein.
 Allegedly, Shamsa and Latifa were forcibly medicated while held in Dubai under Sheikh Mohammed's orders since 2000 and 2018, respectively.
 On 16 February 2021, BBC's Panorama broadcast a documentary featuring Sheikha Latifa's video messages that she made secretly under enforced detention in Dubai on the orders of Sheikh Mohammed.